 The sanctuary is the main worship space at St. Timothy's.
 Ten stained glass windows were installed here in 2008.
 The stained glass windows look different each time of the day and every hour of the day, and these photos reflect those changes.
-Click here for a description of the Church's seasonal or liturgical colors
+The windows were created and installed by local St. Louis artisans at Emil Frei and Associates.

 "In the fullness of time, put all things in subjection under your Christ, and bring us to that heavenly country where, with all your saints, we may enter the everlasting heritage of your sons and daughters "

 "We thank you, Father, for the water of Baptism.
 In it we are buried with Christ in his death.
 By it we share in his resurrection.
 Through it we are reborn by the Holy Spirit."
 Rite of Holy Baptism

 "We thank you, Almighty God, for the gift of water.
 Over it the Holy Spirit moved in the beginning of creation.
 Through it you led the children of Israel out of their bondage in Egypt into the land of promise.
 In it your Son Jesus received the baptism of John and was anointed by the Holy Spirit " Rite of Holy Baptism

 "Incarnate by the Holy Spirit, born of the Virgin Mary, he lived as one of us, yet without sin.
 To the poor he proclaimed the good news of salvation; to prisoners, freedom; to the sorrowful, joy."
 Eucharistic Prayer D

 "And therefore we praise you, joining with the heavenly chorus, with prophets, apostles, and martyrs, and with all those in every generation who have looked to you in hope, to proclaim with them your glory, in their unending hymn . . ."
 Eucharistic Prayer C

 "We give thanks to you, O God, for the goodness and love which you have made known to us in creation"